Biden warns Putin of 'severe costs' of Ukraine invasion

 A 2015 peace deal brokered by France and Germany helped halt large-scale battles, but regular skirmishes have continued, and efforts to reach a political settlement have stalled.

-Madhani reported from Washington.
-Associated Press writers Matthew Lee in Washington and Mark Lewis in Stavanger, Norway, also contributed to this report.
+Heintz reported from Moscow.
+Associated Press writers Matthew Lee and Colleen Long in Washington and Mark Lewis in Stavanger, Norway, also contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.